Only 1 spots left for this Fall 2023

 …Or if you’re like me where you’ve been doing this for a while and you haven’t been as involved with animation as you like to be and you’re ready to get back into it – absolutely - I would 100% recommend this course.

-Augmented Animator is definitely a good decision.
+Rusty Animator School is definitely a good decision.
 I don’t regret it at all.

-Augmented Animator is definitely a good decision.
+Rusty Animator School [AA] is definitely a good decision.
 It’s thanks to this course that I was able to have something on my reel that will be helpful for job hunting.
 I don’t regret it at all.
 Once I get a new job, I’d like to take more sessions.

 It's the best animation course I've taken...